cavaunpeu/willwolf.io-source/content/articles/mean-field-variational-bayes.md

 \end{align*}
 $$

-From here, we isolate a single variational factor $q_j(\mathbf{Z}_j)$, i.e. the factor with respect to which we're maximizing the ELBO in a given iteration.
+Next, rewrite this expression in a way that isolates a single variational factor $q_j(\mathbf{Z}_j)$, i.e. the factor with respect to which we'd like to maximize the ELBO in a given iteration.

+Starting with the first term:

 $$
 \begin{align*}